awsdocs/aws-freertos-docs/doc_source/ota-cli-workflow.md

 ### Deleting an OTA Update<a name="delete-ota-update"></a>

-When you create an OTA update several things are created:
+When you create an OTA update, these things are created:
 + An entry in the OTA update job database\.
 + An AWS IoT job to perform the update\.
 + An AWS IoT job execution for each device being updated\.

-The `delete-ota-update` command deletes the entry in the OTA update job database only\.
-You will still need to delete the AWS IoT job with the `delete-job` command explained below\.
+The delete\-ota\-update command deletes the entry in the OTA update job database only\.
+You must use the delete\-job command to delete the AWS IoT job\.

-To delete an OTA update use the `delete-ota-update` command:
+Use the delete\-ota\-update command to delete an OTA update:

 ```
 aws iot delete-ota-update --ota-update-id <your_ota_update_id>
 ```

+`ota-update-id`
+The ID of the OTA update to delete\.

+`delete-stream`
+Deletes the stream associated with the OTA update\.

+`force-delete-aws-job`
+Deletes the AWS IoT job associated with the OTA update\.
+If this flag is not set and the job is in the `In_Progress` state, the job is not deleted\.

 ### Deleting an IoT Job Created for an OTA Update<a name="delete-ota-job"></a>

-The Amazon FreeRTOS service creates an AWS IoT job when you create an OTA update\.
+Amazon FreeRTOS creates an AWS IoT job when you create an OTA update\.
 A job execution is also created for each device that processes the job\.
-You can delete a job and it's associated job executions using the `delete-job` CLI command\.
-For example:
+You can use the delete\-job CLI command to delete a job and its associated job executions:

 ```
 aws iot delete-job --job-id <your-job-id --no-force
 ```

-The `no-force` parameter specifies that only jobs that are in a terminal state \("COMPLETED" or "CANCELLED"\) may be deleted\.
+The `no-force` parameter specifies that only jobs that are in a terminal state \(COMPLETED or CANCELLED\) can be deleted\.
 You can delete a job that is in a non\-terminal state by passing the `force` parameter\.
-For more information on the `DeleteJob` API, see [DeleteJob API](http://docs.aws.amazon.com/iot/latest/apireference/API_DeleteJob.html)\.
+For more information, see [DeleteJob API](https://docs.aws.amazon.com/iot/latest/apireference/API_DeleteJob.html)\.

 **Note**
-Deleting a job which is "IN\_PROGRESS" will interrupt any job executions which are "IN\_PROGRESS" on your devices, and may result in a device being left in a non\-deterministic state\.
-Use caution and ensure that each device executing a job which is deleted is able to recover to a known state\.
+Deleting a job with a status of IN\_PROGRESS interrupts any job executions that are IN\_PROGRESS on your devices and can result in a device being left in a nondeterministic state\.
+Make sure that each device executing a job that has been deleted can recover to a known state\.

-Deleting a job may take some time, depending on the number of job executions created for the job and various other factors\.
-While the job is being deleted, the status of the job will be shown as "DELETION\_IN\_PROGRESS"\.
-Attempting to delete or cancel a job whose status is already "DELETION\_IN\_PROGRESS" will result in an error\.
+Depending on the number of job executions created for the job and other factors, a few minutes to delete a job\.
+While the job is being deleted, the status of the job appears as DELETION\_IN\_PROGRESS\.
+Attempting to delete or cancel a job whose status is already DELETION\_IN\_PROGRESS results in an error\.

-You can delete an individual job execution using the `delete-job-execution`\.
-You may want to delete a job execution when a small number of devices are unable to process a job\.
-This will delete the job execution for a single device\.
+You can use the delete\-job\-execution to delete a job execution\.
+You might want to delete a job execution when a small number of devices are unable to process a job\.
+This deletes the job execution for a single device\.
 For example:

 ```
 aws iot delete-job-execution --job-id <your-job-id --thing-name